ossteamai-bit/grant-writer-demo/FANTASY_GRANT_ASSIGNMENT.md

 # THE MIDDLE-EARTH RESTORATION INITIATIVE
 ## Fantasy Grant Application Assignment

-### 🧙‍♂️ OVERVIEW FOR BOSS
+### 🧙‍♂️ OVERVIEW

-Welcome to the demonstration of the Grant Writing Unicorn Claude Code System!
+Welcome to the demonstration of the OSS Grant Writing Claude Code System!
 This fantasy-themed grant application assignment will showcase the full capabilities of our AI-powered grant writing workflow.

 You'll take on the role of **Gandalf the Grant Writer**, applying for funding from the **Elrond Foundation for Middle-Earth Preservation** to restore the Shire after the War of the Ring.